cuicheng11165/CEH/nmap.md

 In the TTL version, if the TTL of the returned RST packet < 64, the port is open.
 In the Window version, if the WINDOW size on the RST packet has anything >  0, the port is open.

 ## IDLE ##

 -sI

--A
+-sL: DNS scan list scan

 ## HOST DISCOVERY ##

 -sL: List Scan - simply list targets to scan
 -sn: Ping Scan - disable port scan
+-sP: Ping Scan

+-sW: windows scan

--Pn: Treat all hosts as online -- skip host discovery
+-Pn: Treat all hosts as online -- disable ping

 ## Port Scan ##

 -PS/PA/PU/PY[portlist]: TCP SYN/ACK, UDP or SCTP discovery to given ports

+-PI  ICMP ping
+-Po No Ping
+-PS SYN Ping
+-PT TCP ping

 ## SERVICE/VERSION DETECTION ##